OSD Students Will

 - To provide a time/space for students to learn how to use technology tools to learn and work together in their remote classrooms.

 - Educating staff and students on how to collaborate in a virtual environment.

 - Implementing these tools with staff and students in a virtual classroom.

 - Providing opportunities for staff to learn how to use the myriad of technology tools to support their virtual classrooms.

-- Adding IB History to our curriculum for ALL 11th and 12th grade students in 2020-21 in addition to the IB English for all begun in 2019-20.
+- Adding IB History to our curriculum for ALL 11th and 12th-grade students in 2020-21 in addition to the IB English for all began in 2019-20.